Smuggler (manga)

-Smuggler (stylized in all caps) is a Japanese manga series written and illustrated by Shohei Manabe.
-It was serialized in Kodansha's Monthly Afternoon from May 2000 to August 2000 and published in a single volume.
-A live-action film adaptation was released in October 2011.
+Smuggler (スマグラー, Sumagurā) (stylized in all caps) is a Japanese manga series written and illustrated by Shohei Manabe.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from March to June 2000, and published in a single volume.
+It was licensed in North America by Tokyopop, then by One Peace Books.
+A live-action film adaptation was released in 2011.

-Production
+Development

 Manabe took inspiration from the works of filmmaker Quentin Tarantino in the making of the series.

 Media

 Manga

-Written and illustrated by Shohei Manabe, the series began serialization in Kodansha's Monthly Afternoon in May 2000; it completed its serialization in August 2000.
-Its chapters were collected into a single tankōbon volume, which was released on August 21, 2000.
-A one-shot prequel was released in August 2011.
+Written and illustrated by Shohei Manabe, the series was serialized in Kodansha's seinen manga magazine Monthly Afternoon from March 24, 2000, (Note: Debuted in the magazine's May 2000 issue.) to June 24, 2000.
+(Note: Finished in the magazine's August 2000 issue.)
+Its chapters were collected into a single tankōbon volume, released on August 23, 2000.
+A one-shot prequel by Manabe was released in Monthly Afternoon on August 25, 2011.
+A shinsōban volume combining the original volume's chapters and the one-shot was released on September 23, 2011, ahead of the film's release.

 In August 2005, Tokyopop announced that they licensed the series for English publication.
-After Tokyopop ceased publishing the series, it was licensed by One Peace Books in March 2013.
+One volume was published on January 10, 2006.
+After Tokyopop ceased publishing the series, it was licensed by One Peace Books in March 2013, with a new version of the English volume released on December 15.